This is the featured image of the Top Production Mistakes: Part 1 blog article.

-In my experience running Berklee’s Electronica Club (soon to be called the Electronic Production Club), I’ve noticed many recurring mistakes producers make.
+In my experience running Berklee's Electronica Club (soon to be called the Electronic Production Club), I've noticed many recurring mistakes producers make.
 In the past, I would often redirect them to the internet for help.
-However, I have recently been surprised by the lack of accurate information available online.
-Many essential tips and tricks are buried deep in the pages of blogs and forums, beyond the reach of people looking for general directions that will have a significant impact on their tracks.
-With this in mind, I’ve put together a list of the top 3 mistakes I hear when listening to the demos people send me.
+However, I have recently been surprised by the lack of accurate online information.
+Many essential tips and tricks are buried deep in the pages of blogs and forums, beyond the reach of people looking for general directions that will significantly impact their tracks.
+With this in mind, I've compiled a list of the top 3 mistakes I hear when listening to the demos people send me.

-Here I am not talking about specific sound processing techniques but instead, general mix hygiene techniques that should become as automatic as putting your hands out when you trip.
-This is why I call them EQ “reflexes”.
+Here, I am not talking about specific sound processing techniques but general mix hygiene techniques that should become as automatic as putting your hands out when you trip.
+This is why I call them EQ "reflexes."

 Top Mistakes - High Hat EQ On